link1905/system-design-101/content/docs/system-administration/system-protection/data-security.md

 This process, **tokenization**, enables systems to reference the real data using its corresponding token, allowing for controlled access and operations on the original information without direct exposure.

-Consider a scenario where a proprietary `Payment Service` is being developed, which needs to securely store and handle credit card details:
+Consider the development of a proprietary `Payment Service` designed specifically to securely store and process sensitive credit card details.
+When another internal service, such as a `Subscription Service`, requires payment processing capabilities, it does not directly handle or access the credit card information.
+Instead, it delegates the task by forwarding the relevant transaction details to the specialized `Payment Service`.

 1. The client initiates a subscription by interacting with the `Subscription Service`.
 2. The `Subscription Service` then forwards the client to the `Payment Service`.